 How the State of California Defines Sexual Battery Charges

-Sexual battery involves touching another person’s intimate parts against their will and without their consent.
+Under California law, we see that sexual battery involves touching another person’s intimate parts against their will and without their consent.
 If a woman is subjected to sexual battery, the breast can also be considered an intimate area.
 Generally, sexual battery occurs if someone touches another person for abuse, sexual arousal, or sexual gratification.

 The Severity of a Sexual Battery Conviction